is-a-dev/docs/src/docs/netlify/index.md

     }
 }
 ```
 **Note:** In the owner section, you can add any social media handle, such as Discord.
 If you add another social media account, you can omit the email and Twitter fields.
-However, the GitHub username is mandatory.
+However, the GitHub username is mandatory.In your pull request dont forgot to provide a preview of the site.

 ## Configuring Netlify
 - After the pull request is merged, you may need to configure your Netlify site to use the new subdomain.
 Go to your Netlify site's dashboard.